 8. Stay Informed:

-- Subscribe to security advisories: Follow reputable security organizations and subscribe to their advisories on emerging STO techniques and vulnerabilities.
+- Subscribe to security advisories: Follow reputable security organisations and subscribe to their advisories on emerging STO techniques and vulnerabilities.

 - Attend security workshops: Participate in workshops and training sessions to stay updated on best practices and emerging threats.